How to Increase the Maximum WordPress Upload Limit?

 If you want to increase the maximum execution time of each script then search and modify this syntax also.
 Script execution time works in seconds, so if you setup 300 it means five minutes.
 It’s a good practice to limit this time on productions servers in order to eliminate unexpectedly long running scripts.(As described in php.ini file)[alert-success]max_execution_time=300[/alert-success]

 This is one of the easiest ways to maximize wordpress upload limit and it will work like a charm, however if it does not work go ahead and try the second method.

 This is another method to increase wordpress upload limit.
 All you need to do adding below code in your .htaccess file located in the web hosting root directory.
 Go to hosting root directory and open the specific file(.htaccess) and insert code anywhere in the file outside of the blocks.

 Save your file and check whether upload file limit increased or not.
-I tried this method for Xampp and it work fine but when I tried in HostGator to increase the limit I received 500 Internal Server Error.
-However, default wordpress upload limit in HG is 64 MB.
-In most cases first method work like a charm.
+I tried this method for Xampp and it works fine but when I tried in HostGator to increase the limit I received 500 Internal Server Error.
+However, the default wordpress upload limit in HG is 64 MB.
+In most cases, the first method works like a charm.

 Have you ever face this wordpress upload limit issue?
 How did you fix it?
 I would like to hear your solutions.

 Is there any other method that I missed in this article?
 Feel free to suggest me in the comments section below, I will update this article.